 A very enjoyable evening out on the town!!
 Located at the Farmers Market Plaza in Elizabethtown, N.C.
 A friend and I thoroughly enjoyed an evening of live music, performed by Black Water Rhythym and Blues.
 The trombones, saxaphone, trumpet and vocalists were awesome, featuring covered music tracks.
-A favorite of mine was the cover of … More Black Water Rhythym and Blues, Elizabethtown, N.C.
+A favorite of mine was the cover of … Continue reading Black Water Rhythym and Blues, Elizabethtown, N.C.

 Cheesy Brussel Sprouts, an easy snack/side dish 1 bag of frozen Brussel sprouts (plain) 4 slices (or 4 oz) of real cheddar cheese Lightly steam the brussel sprouts with a little water, until thawed out and semi cooked.
 Let cool if cutting by hand.
-Slice/chop the brussel sprouts by hand or with a food processor, … More A Cheesy Snack/Side Dish
+Slice/chop the brussel sprouts by hand or with a food processor, … Continue reading A Cheesy Snack/Side Dish

 A layover has never been more exciting.
 My flight on Icelandair proved to be very successful, flying from London to Denver, via Reykjavik, Iceland.
 I arrived just little before midnight, went through customs (getting another stamp in my passport, woohoo!!)
-I was able to sleep a little on a terminal bench in a quiet area, … More Reykjavik, Iceland
+I was able to sleep a little on a terminal bench in a quiet area, … Continue reading Reykjavik, Iceland

 The Struy Guest House has honestly been the very best accommodation that I have stayed in while traveling and adventuring.
 The property manager, Kasper, has been super friendly and accommodating, the premises clean and neat, everything is tidy, and it is very affordable.
-I love that it is located about a Mile from downtown Inverness, … More Struy Guest House, Cozy place to stay in Inverness
+I love that it is located about a Mile from downtown Inverness, … Continue reading Struy Guest House, Cozy place to stay in Inverness

 Whew!!
 13 months here have really flown by and now it is time for the next chapter!!
 A review in photos of all the fun I have experienced living abroad here in Germany.